 Progression in English

-This course offers you the opportunity to develop knowledge and understanding of English.
+This course is aimed at entry level learners and offers you the opportunity to develop knowledge and understanding of English.
 It is designed to develop and improve skills in reading, writing and speaking and listening.
-This is an opportunity for valuable revision and practice in preparation for taking accredited courses.
+This is an opportunity for valuable revision and practise in preparation for taking accredited courses.

 You will be encouraged to attend regularly.
 The course aims to develop your skills from E2 to E3 or E3 to L1.